Haara Kotiya: 6 months later

 Lara and Ranji are released.
 Underworld don, Dharman, hires them to kill a journalist, Kavishan Perera.
 Lara and Ranji refuse, angering Dharman.
 Kavishan is killed by Dharman's henchmen.
 Lara kills the shooter and flees with Kavishan's fiancée, Anjali, from Dharman and Minister Mothilal Caldera, who masterminded Kavishan's death.
 Anjali promises to avenge Kavishan and hides in Lara and Ranji's slum.

 After Abhisheka went abroad, Lara alone protects Anjali from the thugs and the minister.
 Ranji sees their old "friend" Dinka in a store and informs Lara and they seek vengeance for the money heist he pulled on the two of them.
 After some fights and arguments, Dinka befriends Lara and Ranji again.
 Caldera's daughter Parami returns.
 Lara and Parami become friends.
 During a fight in slum, Anjali fatally shoots Caldera, having injuries on herself.
 Parami has Anjali arrested.
 Anjali returns and befriends with Dharman's son, Bhathiya.
 Bhathiya is paralyzed and Anjali takes care of him.
 Lara meets Abhisheka, who now suffers from a brain tumor.
 Abhisheka refuses to reunite with him and Lara donates money to Abhisheka's operation.
 Eventually, Abhisheka recovers and reunites with Lara.

 Ranji marries Aruni.
 Dharman reforms, but is killed during a battle with the police.
 Anjali abandons her criminal ways.
 She is caught after her landlord, Piyatissa complains about her.
 Anjali is fatally shot during a fight, saddening Lara and Dinka.
 Parami emigrates.
-Finally, Lara and Dinka have reverted back to the life of old-age slum days.
+Finally, Lara and Dinka have reverted to the life of old-age slum days.